FischKevin/FischKevin/README.md

 📫 How to reach me : you can find contact links above.

-⚡️ Fun fact : before switching to frontend developpment, I was a QA for 15 years.
+⚡️ Fun fact : before switching to frontend developpment, I was a QA for 16 years.
+I am now studying to reach the light side of tech.
+Yes, I believe that QA is the dark side of tech.
 ## 🛠 Skills
 Javascript, HTML, CSS.